Ben Murdoch-Masila: Playing career

 Party on, he never gives the ball away-ay”.

 He played in the 2018 Challenge Cup Final defeat by the Catalans Dragons at Wembley Stadium.

 He played in the 2018 Super League Grand Final defeat by Wigan at Old Trafford.

 He played in the 2019 Challenge Cup Final victory over St Helens at Wembley Stadium.

-In round 1 of the 2021 NRL season, he made his club debut for the New Zealand Warriors in their 19-6 victory over the Gold Coast.
+In round 1 of the 2021 NRL season, he made his club debut for the New Zealand Warriors in their 19–6 victory over the Gold Coast.
 He made a total of 11 appearances for the New Zealand club as they finished 15th on the table.

+2023

+On 1 January 2023, Murdoch-Masila signed a two-year contract with the St. George Illawarra Dragons.
+During round 2 of 2023 NRL season against the Gold Coast Titans, Murdoch-Masila made his club debut for the St. George Illawarra Dragons in the team's first win of the season against the Gold Coast.
+On 29 June 2023, Murdoch-Masila played his 100th game against the Cronulla-Sutherland Sharks with the club losing 16–52 in their biggest ever loss against there arch rivals.

+Murdoch-Masila played a total of 21 games for the club in the 2023 NRL season as they finished 16th on the table.

+2024

+Murdoch-Masila played 14 games for St. George Illawarra in the 2024 NRL season as the club finished 11th on the table.

+2025

+Murdoch-Masila signed on a development contract for the 2025 season.
+On 17 September, Murdoch-Masila confirmed he would retire from the NRL at the conclusion of the NRL season.

+On 28 September, he played in St. George Illawarra's 30-12 NSW Cup Grand Final loss to New Zealand.

 International career

 On 2 May 2015, Murdoch-Masila played for Tonga in their Polynesian Cup clash with Pacific rivals Samoa.
 During the 2015 season, he did not play any NRL games for the Panthers and was not re-signed beyond 2015.
 On 17 October 2015, Murdoch-Masila played for Tonga in their Asia-Pacific Qualifier match against the Cook Islands for the 2017 Rugby League World Cup.

 He played in every match of Tonga's historic charge to the semi-finals of the 2017 Rugby League World Cup, and set up a vital try in their shock win over New Zealand in the pool stage of the tournament.